Baron-von-Riedesel/Dos64-stub/src/Readme.txt

    - base of image must be < 4 GB

   There's a sample, Mon64.asm, supplied, that allows to display a few 64-bit resources.
-It also shows how the Int21-"API" installed by dos64stb is supposed to be used.
+It also shows how the Int21 emulation installed by dos64stb is supposed to be used.

   Note that when jwasm is used to assemble a 64-bit binary, it may emit a warning that an underscore is needed for the start label.